S32-PAMS/PAMS-Docs/src/site/notes/Architecture.md

 ![SystemArchitecture.png](/img/user/images/SystemArchitecture.png)

+> [!note]
-This is an advanced tracking system that employs Ultra-Wideband (UWB) technology for localisation within a defined space, such as a room.
+> This is an advanced tracking system that employs Ultra-Wideband (UWB) technology for localisation within a defined space, such as a room.

 The system architecture is designed to collect, process, and visualise location data for personnel or assets attached to our PAMS tags.
-It integrates various technologies, including ESP32 microcontrollers, MQTT for messaging, Apache Kafka for message queuing, Apache Flink for stream processing, and a ExpressJS web server for data management and frontend interaction.
+It *integrates various technologies*, including ESP32 microcontrollers, MQTT for messaging, Apache Kafka for message queuing, Apache Flink for stream processing, and a ExpressJS web server for data management and frontend interaction.

 ## Hardware components